Why is varnishing your oil paintings so important? Let’s find out.

 Now that you have acquired that beautiful oil painting, you will want to take measures to ensure that it stays that way.
 One important thing to do is make sure it has received several coats of artist-grade non-yellowing varnish.
-Varnishing oil paintings is something every artist should do before their artworks leave the studio.
+Varnishing their oil paintings is something every artist should do before their artworks leave the studio.

 Varnish is a final, transparent protective layer applied to a painting after it is finished and completely dry.
 It is an important first step in preserving the work of art, so it lasts for generations to come.